charlesrocket/charlesrocket.github.io/_posts/2018-07-23-raspiblitz.md

 Use [this](https://github.com/rootzoll/raspiblitz/blob/master/README.md#hardware-needed) guide to build and spin up your node.

-If you confident in your wifi network - use `sudo raspi-config` to setup wireless connection ([ref](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)).
+If you are confident in your wifi network - use `sudo raspi-config` to setup wireless connection ([ref](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)).

 [RaspiBlitz on GitHub](https://github.com/rootzoll/raspiblitz).